 #1 Be early at the port, but not too early

-Generally ferry companies and travel agencies advice passengers to be at the port about 1 hour before the ferry departure.
+Generally, ferry companies and travel agencies advise passengers to be at the port about 1 hour before the ferry departure.
 If you have the ferry tickets at hand, then it is pretty fine to be at the port about 30 min before the departure time.
 If you have bought the ferry tickets online and now you need to print them at the port kiosk, then better go about an hour earlier at the port to have spare time in case there are many passengers.

 #2 Be prepared for a hassle ferry boarding